 The New Legacy of Luxury Travel

-An innovative inheritable asset is eclipsing traditional investments.
-Meet the legacy-worthy club membership.
+An innovative inheritable membership is eclipsing traditional investments.
+Meet the legacy-worthy club.

 As originally written by Jackie Caradonio for Town & Country Magazine.